Professional-Scala/wiley-professional-scala/README.md

 ## Contact the Authors

-For questions please visit the Wrox forum: http://p2p.wrox.com/book-professional-scala-804/
+For questions please visit the Wrox forum at http://p2p.wrox.com/book-professional-scala-804/

 ## License